Biggest Rivalries in Computing HistoryBy

 In 1995, the companies agreed to settle all litigation as part of a global settlement.
 Intel got $58 million, while AMD got $18 million and a perpetual license to the microcode found in Intel's 386 and 486 chips.
 However, more lawsuits followed, which ultimately led to a $1.4 billion EU fine against Intel based on anti-competitive practices toward AMD.

-In the early 2000s, AMD was beating Intel handily for the first time with their successful Athlon chips, but the introduction of Intel's Core architecture and the move to a tick-tock cycle model (now the process-architecture-optimization model) has seen AMD relegated to be the budget option for over a decade.
+In the early 2000s, AMD was beating Intel handily for the first time with their successful Athlon chips, but the introduction of Intel's Core architecture and the move to a tick-tock cycle model saw AMD relegated to be the budget option for over a decade.

 Nintendo vs. Sega